2018 Revised Regulations 105 CMR 430.000: Minimum Standards for Recreational Camps for Children, Effective March 23, 2018.2018 Revised Regulation

 More information, the 2018 Recreational Camp regulations, and guidance documents and forms, are also available at MDPH's Mass.gov website:

-If you had a licensed camp in 2018, you will be applying for a renewal license.
-To move forward with the renewal process, please complete the and submit it to the Concord Health Department.
-The Health Department will review your submission and use the information to formulate your 2019 Camp Program Fee.
-Once this is complete, you will receive your 2019 Renewal Application in the mail.
+If you had a licensed camp in 2019, you will be applying for a renewal license.
+To move forward with the renewal process, please see the 2020 Letter to Camp Operators and 2020 Camp Program Update Form.
+Please submit the completed Camp Program Update Form to the Concord Health Division no later than April 20, 2020.
+The Health Division will review your submission and use the information to determine your 2020 Camp Program Fee.
+Once this is complete, you will receive your 2020 Renewal Application in the mail.
 Please see the schedule of Camp Fees.
 MDPH promulgated changes to the recreational camp regulations in 2018.
-Camps must comply with all requirements of the new regulation prior to issuance of your 2019 license.
+Camps must comply with all requirements of the new regulation prior to issuance of your 2020 license.
 Please see information above for links to the revised regulation, guidance documents and forms needed for camp licensing.

 All camps must have a pre-operational inspection at least one week prior to the program start date.